avechuch0/telegram-hitbackscammer/README.md

 3. Get the Telegram API keys (api_id and api_hash) following the instructions here https://core.telegram.org/api/obtaining_api_id
 4. Set the API keys in your config.ini file
 5. You're ready to go :) simply run the main script *python .\telegram-hitbackscammer.py* or *python3 .\telegram-hitbackscammer.py* depending how you are calling your python instance
-6. The first time, you would be asked for a kind of login, **input first your mobile number** including the +, then you would be asked for the bot-token, which would be the one part of the phishing kit found.
-This is to create a .session files of user and bot to interact with the Telegram API
+6. The first time, you would be asked for a kind of login, **input your mobile number** including the + (i.e. +57300...), then you would be asked for the bot-token (i.e. 4509046619:LMnjdorkaLUIiJldlp302lJDLmciOlLjJsi), found on the phishing kit.
+This is to create a .session files to interact with the Telegram API.

 # Main feeds of this program
 In general terms, the core of telegram-hitbackscammer are the chat/channels and Telegram bot tokens.
-Below you can see some examples taken from real cases:
+Below you can see some examples taken from real phishing cases:

 Public channel:
 ```diff